sjefvanleeuwen/parcel-signalr-react-recipe/README.md

 # parcel-signalr-react-recipe
-A recipe for setting up Parcel with SignalR and React.
-This nodejs project uses yarn.
-It can be set up using NPM.
+A recipe for setting up Parcel with SignalR and React and rich debugging experience on VSCode.

 ## Prerequisites